fatinruzanna/mint-setup/javascript/README.md

 		git clone git://github.com/creationix/nvm.git ~/.nvm

-2. Place the contents in the _bashrc_ file (section: Node.js Version Manager) to your .bashrc file.
+2. Add to your .bashrc or .zshrc file with the contents in _bashrc_ file, and source your .bashrc or .zshrc file:
-**NOTE:** Replace **NVM_HOME** variable with the path to your local nvm git directory.
-In the example given, NVM repository is cloned at ~/.nvm.
-Source your .bashrc file to use nvm immediately:

 		source ~/.bashrc

+	Update **NVM_HOME** to the path of the directory where nvm repository was clone at, if you did not follow these instructions to the dot.

 Using NVM